icecube/icetray-public/dataclasses/resources/docs/i3time.rst

 The statement of the goal is very simple: make simulation look like data.
 With the setup outlined above the DOM launch times are relative to t_0 (which is coincident with DT).
 In data the DOM launch times are relative to EventHeaderStartTime.

-* Option 1 : Set EventHeaderStarTime to DT.
+* Option 1 : Set EventHeaderStarTime to some user-defined time.
   * Pros
     * The DOM launch times are now relative to EventHeaderStartTime and the **interpretation** is consistent with data.
     * There's a single point of modification, which is **very** safe and clean.